vantage6/vantage6-workshop/episodes/chapter8.md

 In the [previous lesson](./algorithm_development.md), you have created a simple algorithm.
 In this challenge, modify the algorithm in the algorithm store to include a visualization of the results.
+You can do this in the UI by modifying your algorithm in the algorithm store.

 ::::::::::::::::::::::::::::::::::::::::::::::::